IMExConsortium/pymex/README.md

-PYMEX package is a collection of modules providing tools for accessing interaction data distributed by IMEx Consortium partners as well as for parsing, transformation and construction of PSI-MI endorsed interaction data files.
+PYMEX package is a collection of modules providing tools for accessing interaction data distributed by The IMEx Consortium partners as well as for parsing, transformation and construction of PSI-MI endorsed interaction data files.
 Pymex currently supports PSI-MI XML 2.5.4 (aka MIF 2.5.4) and also a simple DXF 1.5 data exchange format native to this package.